hannesgook/quadcopter-ble-lora-controller/README.md

 ### Control Notes

-Setting throttle to zero does not always fully stop all motors if yaw PID gains are not set to zero.
+Setting throttle to zero does not always fully stop all motors if PID gains are not set to zero.
-Yaw corrections can still introduce motor output at low throttle.
+Stabilization corrections can still introduce motor output at low throttle.

 To guarantee full motor cutoff, the communication failsafe must be triggered or the system must be disarmed.